 Hard copy of the proposal and audit report is NOT required.
 Submitting both the electronic copy and the hard copy will delay the processing of your proposal.
 The only item we required in the mail is the signed Certificate of Indirect Costs in original signature, everything else can be electronic.
-Our mailing address is 2180 Harvard Street, Suite 430, Sacramento, CA 95815.
+Our mailing address is 650 Capitol Mall, Suite 7-400, Sacramento, CA 95814.

 24. What format shall I use for the electronic submission?